See3Three/see3-docs/docs/Introduction/Technical.md

 2. **Secure Hardware Environments and Secure Boot**

-   - **Secure Enclaves/Trusted Execution Environments (TEEs)**: Devices utilize secure hardware components that provide a protected space for sensitive operations and data storage.
+   - **Secure Enclaves**: Devices utilize secure hardware components that provide a protected space for sensitive operations and data storage.
      - **Secure Storage of Descriptors**: The cryptographic descriptor is stored within this secure environment, making it inaccessible to unauthorized code or applications.
    - **Secure Boot Verification**: The device verifies its own integrity during startup, ensuring it hasn't been tampered with at a fundamental level.
    - **Result**: Secure hardware and secure boot processes guarantee that the device operates in a trusted state, preventing attackers from compromising the system to misuse the credential.